enlorik/user-management-api/README.md

 ## Flow walkthroughs

-These hand-drawn flow diagrams show the main request paths through the application.
+These flow diagrams show the main request paths through the application.
 Box colors match the architecture layers: orange for security/filtering, blue for user-facing controllers and services, green for repositories and persistence, and purple for log analysis.

 <p align="center">
   <img src="docs/assets/flows/register-flow.png" alt="Register flow" width="900">